 The 2022 State Legislature, through Senate Bill 62, appropriated \$600 million of American Rescue Plan Act (ARPA) grant funding to the Board of Water and Natural Resources.
 The funds were for eligible water and sewer projects on the State Water Plan.
+In 2022, the board fully obligated all of the original \$600 million.

 Funds were awarded to applicants by the board based on the required distribution criteria within Senate Bill 62.
 This included limitations to project size based on population, a minimum of 30 percent grant for all projects, additional grants for smaller systems with rates above \$55 for municipal systems or \$75 for non-municipal systems, and discretionary grant consideration for certain project types.
+These requirements were removed during the 2023 legislative session through Senate Bill 20, to allow the board flexibility in reallocating funds to assure full expenditure of all dollars.